13 Best SaaS Customer Retention Strategies (2023)

 Don’t push upgrades or related products to power users every time they log into your app.
 Instead, ask power users to try advanced features for free for a limited period when they click on a premium feature within your app, or send them a periodic email reminding them about additional product functionality.

-At times, power users may also reach out to you asking for additional features and functionality, which is a good time to pitch higher-value subscriptions.
+Power users may sometimes reach out to you asking for additional features and functionality, which is an excellent time to pitch higher-value subscriptions.

 See how Dropbox prompts users to upgrade to a business account when users run out of space: